openmobilityfoundation/mobility-data-specification/data-types.md

 ## Stops

 Stops describe vehicle trip start and end locations in a pre-designated physical place.
 They can vary from docking stations with or without charging, corrals with lock-to railings, or suggested parking areas marked with spray paint.
-Stops are used in both [Provider](/provider#stops) (including routes and event locations) and [Agency](/agency#stops) (including telemetry data).
+Stops are used in both [Provider](/provider#stops) and [Agency](/agency#stops) telemetry data.

 | Field                    | Type                                                  | Required/Optional | Description |
 | -----                    | ----                                                  |-------------------|-------------|